jordanvolz/lolpop/docs/src/regression.md

 - Compares the current prediction data to the previous prediction data and calculates drift using a `data_profiler`.
 Generates a report and saves it to the `metadata_tracker`

 - Runs checks on the predictions using a `data_checker`.
-Generates a report and saves it to the `metadat_tracker`.
+Generates a report and saves it to the `metadata_tracker`.

 - Saves the predictions to a target location via a `data_connector`.